TI-Toolkit/tokens-wiki/tokens/ANOVA(.md

 The statistics **F**, p, and Sxp will be stored to the appropriate variables after this test.
 The other six statistics do not have a normal variable associated with them.
 However, the [two-byte tokens](/statistics-tokens) 0x6237 through 0x623C are, in fact, used to store the values of Factor MS, Factor SS, Factor df, Error MS, Error SS, and Error df respectively.
 They can't be accessed through a menu, but if you use a hex editor to paste them into your program, you will be able to use them just like any other variable.

 However, be careful because the Factor and Error tokens look exactly alike (even though they refer to different variables), and can be confused.
-Also, there is a chance that future OS versions will change the behavior of `ANOVA(`, though this is unlikely, and this trick will no longer work.
+Also, there is a chance that future OS versions will change the behavior of <tt>ANOVA(</tt>, though this is unlikely, and this trick will no longer work.

 ## Error Conditions